stillingdesign/blame.design/src/blog/know-code.md

----
-layout: "layouts/_blog-post.njk"
+---json
+{
+    "layout": "layouts/_blog-post.njk",
-seoTitle: "Guide: Should designers know code?"
+    "seoTitle": "Guide: Should designers know code?",
-seoDescription: "A well-reasoned explanation on why learning to code is necessary—but even more so, taking a generalist approach toward design."
-ogTitle: "Guide: Should designers know code?"
+    "seoDescription": "A well-reasoned explanation on why learning to code is necessary—but even more so, taking a generalist approach toward design.", "ogTitle": "Guide: Should designers know code?",
-ogDesc: "A well-reasoned explanation on why learning to code is necessary—but even more so, taking a generalist approach toward design."
+    "ogDesc": "A well-reasoned explanation on why learning to code is necessary—but even more so, taking a generalist approach toward design.", "ogImage": "/assets/images/og/know-code.jpg",
-ogImage: "/assets/images/og/know-code.jpg"
-ogImageAlt: "a man wearing a red striped button up, jeans, and a hat sitting in front of a computer in a dark room filled with plants trying to type code"
-headlineDisplay: '<span class="opacity:50">If you’re designing screens,</span> you should probably know code'
-headline: 'If you’re designing screens, you should probably know code'
-description: 'A well-reasoned guide on why learning to code is necessary—<span class="space:nowrap">but even</span> more so, taking a generalist approach <span class="space:nowrap">toward design.</span>'
-summary: This article advocates for designers to learn coding to bridge the gap between design and development, streamline the production process, and foster innovation.
-It emphasizes the importance of designers understanding HTML, CSS, and JavaScript to prototype ideas rapidly and communicate effectively with developers, arguing that a hybrid skill set leads to more cohesive digital products.
+    "ogImageAlt": "a man wearing a red striped button up, jeans, and a hat sitting in front of a computer in a dark room filled with plants trying to type code", "headline": "If you’re designing screens, you should probably know code", "headlineDisplay": "<span class='opacity:50'>If you’re designing screens,</span> you should probably know code", "description": "A well-reasoned guide on why learning to code is necessary—<span class='space:nowrap'>but even</span> more so, taking a generalist approach <span class='space:nowrap'>toward design.</span>", "summary": "This article advocates for designers to learn coding to bridge the gap between design and development, streamline the production process, and foster innovation.
+It emphasizes the importance of designers understanding HTML, CSS, and JavaScript to prototype ideas rapidly and communicate effectively with developers, arguing that a hybrid skill set leads to more cohesive digital products.", "date": "",
-date: "2024-04-04"
-duration: 10 min read
-category: opinions
-author: Mike Stilling
-heroPath: know-code
-imgSource: MidJourney
-source: know-code.md
-changefreq: daily
+    "date": "2024-04-04",
+    "duration": "10 min read",
+    "category": "opinions",
+    "author": "Mike Stilling",
+    "heroPath": "know-code",
+    "imageSource": "MidJourney",
+    "source": "know-code.md",
+    "changefreq": "monthly",
+    "tocLabel": "In this article:",
+    "toc": [
+        {
+            "title": "Introduction",
+            "link": "#content-start",
+            "tag": "p"
+        },
+        {
+            "title": "The fundamentals",
+            "link": "#the-fundamental-reason-to-know-code-as-a-person-who-is-designing-screens",
+            "tag": "h2"
+        },
+        {
+            "title": "Business case",
+            "link": "#the-business-case-for-knowing-code-and-generalization",
+            "tag": "h2"
+        },
+        {
+            "title": "How to generalize",
+            "link": "#how-to-generalize-your-skillset-as-a-designer",
+            "tag": "h2"
+        },
+        {
+            "title": "Why settle",
+            "link": "#why-settle-for-less",
+            "tag": "h2"
+        }
+    ]
+}
 ---

 Well, we’ve heard it all before—and yet, it still piques our interest.
 Don’t know code?
 Chances are you are here due to uncertainty.
 If you do know code, you’re likely seeking confirmation that you have made <span class="space:nowrap">the right choice. 🤔</span>